How to Talk to Your Children About Life360

-In these conversations, focus on two key points.
-First, as a family, talk about how Life360 will help both the child and the parents.
-Second, think about the “opt-in/opt-out” feature that comes with using Life360.
+Think about the “opt-in/opt-out” feature that comes with using Life360.
 What are the expectations around when location sharing is turned on or off?
 And if it is okay to turn it off, what is your family’s routine around that?
 Does there need to be a text to mom or dad?
 Does your child need permission beforehand?
 What about for you as a parent?
 Will there ever be situations where you would turn off location sharing and how will your kids know to expect that?
+It is important to have these conversations before it becomes an issue.

 Once an understanding about the value of location sharing, its intent, and expectations about its actual use have been discussed with your family, you will begin to see the benefits – especially when it comes to feeling more connected.
 Sometimes there can be hiccups though, and it is important to understand that your approach as a parent is going to make all the difference.
 With that in mind, try to: